batmanlab/Adversarial-Single-Domain-Generalization/README.md

 # Citation

 If you are interested in our work, please cite our paper as follows.
-In the same time, there is a similair work published in MICCAI2022 in the same time, thus, please also cite or refer to this work [MaxStyle: Adversarial Style Composition for Robust Medical Image Segmentation]([https://arxiv.org/pdf/2206.13737.pdf](https://arxiv.org/pdf/2206.01737.pdf)).
+In the same time, there is a similar work published in MICCAI2022 in the same time, thus, please also cite or refer to this work [MaxStyle: Adversarial Style Composition for Robust Medical Image Segmentation]([https://arxiv.org/pdf/2206.13737.pdf](https://arxiv.org/pdf/2206.01737.pdf)).

 ```
 @InProceedings{10.1007/978-3-031-16449-1_64,